Nina-Mainusch/ADA_website/index.md

 {% include urban_rural_friends_US_distribution.html %}

 Living in the US or not, urban users have the same amount of friends than rural users.
-So when deciding where to live to increase your chances of having more friends, it does not matter whether you move in a rural or urban area.
+So when deciding where to live to increase your chances of having more friends, it does not matter whether you move to a rural or urban area.

 --------------------------------------